gofr-dev/gofr/docs/advanced-guide/dealing-with-sql/page.md

 # Dealing with SQL

-GoFr simplifies the process of connecting to SQL databases where one needs to add respective configs in .env, which allows connecting to different SQL dialects(MySQL, PostgreSQL, SQLite) without going into complexity of configuring connections.
+GoFr simplifies the process of connecting to SQL databases where one needs to add respective configs in .env, which allows connecting to different SQL dialects(MySQL, PostgreSQL, SQLite,MSSQL) without going into complexity of configuring connections.

 With GoFr, connecting to different SQL databases is as straightforward as setting the DB_DIALECT environment variable to the respective dialect.

-## Usage for PostgreSQL and MySQL
+## Usage for PostgreSQL, MySQL and MSSQL
 To connect with PostgreSQL, set `DB_DIALECT` to `postgres`.
-Similarly, To connect with MySQL, simply set `DB_DIALECT` to `mysql`.
+To connect with MySQL, simply set `DB_DIALECT` to `mysql`.
+Similarly, to connect with MSSQL, set `DB_DIALECT` to `mssql`.

 ```dotenv
 DB_HOST=localhost